raheelkhan/many-days-of-k8s/cluster/02-controllers.md

 - The kubelet, running on each worker node, continuously monitors the pod assignments from etcd.
 - When the kubelet detects a new pod assignment, it communicates with the Container Runtime Interface (CRI) of the node (e.g., Docker, containerd) to start the pod.
 - The CRI interacts with the container runtime to create the pod's containers, set up namespaces, networking, and other necessary resources.

+One way to list all controllers started by the kube-conntroller-manager component is to run `kubectl logs -n kube-system kube-controller-manager-minikube | grep Started`